-Stocks take breather as ADP jobs data signals slow hiring
+Stocks recoup losses as oil tops $45

 |NASDAQ COMPOSITE INDEX

-The Dow Jones Industrial Average fell 223 points, or 0.75%, in the opening minutes of trading while the S&P 500 and the Nasdaq Composite were weaker by 0.45% and 0.8%, respectively.
+The Dow Jones Industrial Average fell gained 38 points, or 0.13%, reversing losses of more than 200 points earlier in the session.
+The S&P 500 traded up 0.16% while the Nasdaq Composite was lower by 0.11%.

-The early weakness comes after both the S&P 500 and the Nasdaq Composite closed at record highs on Tuesday, fueled by the news of a $908 billion bipartisan COVID-19 relief package being worked on in Congress.
+Energy stocks continued their recovery as West Texas Intermediate crude oil reclaimed the $45 per barrel level ahead of Thursday's output decision by OPEC members and their allies.
+The group is weighing a three-month extension of production cuts that were agreed to earlier this year.

 ADP JOBS DATA SIGNALS SLOW HIRING